SophistSolutions/Stroika/Documentation/Coding Conventions.md

 ---

+## quasi-namespace (quasi namespace)

+This is the use of a struct as a namespace.
+Now that C++ has namespaces, you might ask - why would anybody do this?
+The answer is that struct allows defining part of the namespace is PRIVATE, and part public.
+This can be sometimes useful, and that is why Stroika occasionally uses this pattern.

+---

 ## New static methods and Factories

 In Stroika, a New () is static method, which allocates an instance of some class, but returns some kind of shared_ptr/smart pointer to the type – not a bare C++ pointer.